Cosmic microwave background spectral distortions: History

 The first considerations of spectral distortions to the CMB go back to the early days of CMB cosmology starting with the seminal papers of Yakov B. Zeldovich and Rashid Sunyaev in 1969 and 1970.
 These works appeared just a few years after the first detection of the CMB by Arno Allan Penzias and Robert Woodrow Wilson and its interpretation as the echo of the Big Bang by Robert H. Dicke and his team in 1965.
 These findings constitute one of the most important pillars of Big Bang cosmology, which predicts the blackbody nature of the CMB.
 However, as shown by Zeldovich and Sunyaev, energy exchange with moving electrons can cause spectral distortions.

-The pioneering analytical studies of Zeldovich and Sunyaev were later complemented by the numerical investigations of Illarionov and Sunyaev in the 1970’s.
+The pioneering analytical studies of Zeldovich and Sunyaev were later complemented by the numerical investigations of Illarionov and Sunyaev in the 1970s.
 These treated the thermalization problem including Compton scattering and the Bremsstrahlung process for a single release of energy.
 In 1982, the importance of double Compton emission as a source of photons at high redshifts was recognized by Danese and de Zotti.
-Modern considerations of CMB spectral distortions started with the works of Burigana, Danese and de Zotti and Hu, Silk and Scott in the early 1990’s.
+Modern considerations of CMB spectral distortions started with the works of Burigana, Danese and de Zotti and Hu, Silk and Scott in the early 1990s.